nielsenramon/kickster/README.md

     bin/deploy

-Thats it, enjoy your nicely build project on GitHub pages!
+That's it, enjoy your nicely build project on GitHub pages!

 ## Automated deployment with TravisCI